 An 'Election Petition' - a legal challenge to Lutfur Rahman's mayoral election victory - begins this week.
-Sean Rillo Raczka explains why it's an attack on democracy
+It's an attack on democracy

 The Election Petition against Mayor Lutfur Rahman and Tower Hamlets Council opens on Monday in the High Court.